Living tantra, living love

 Want to know more about life tantra?
-I am a big fan of the Eliyah tantra school; they actually give ‘life lessons’ and are super sincere.
+I am a big fan of the Embodies Awakening Academy (previously Eliyah tantra school); they actually give ‘life lessons’ and are super sincere.

-In addition to the retreats, I can also recommend the online course to break old patterns.
-This link will give you an automatic 10% discount!
-If you are interested in a retreat, use code ESTHER to get the 10% discount.
+In addition to the retreats, I can also recommend their online courses to break old patterns.

 Three years ago I also did a tantra course, which was more focused on sexuality.
 I wrote a blog about ‘Tantra with a control freak‘.